 - If you put less than a 20% down payment on your conventional mortgage, you are required to pay for private mortgage insurance

-- Private mortgage insurance protects the lender in the case that you are not able to make your mortgage payments and thus default on the loan
+- Private mortgage insurance protects the lender if the borrower can not make the mortgage payments.

 - PMI rates range, on average, from 0.55% to 2.25% of the original loan amount

 - Your PMI premiums can be removed once you build 20% equity in your home

 - Government-backed loans such as FHA-loans require mortgage insurance premiums (MIP)